circleci/circleci-docs/jekyll/_cci2/jobs-steps.md

 ## Jobs Overview

-Jobs are a collection of Steps.
-All of the steps in the job are executed in a single unit which consumes a CircleCI container from your plan while it's running.
+Jobs are collections of steps.
+All of the steps in the job are executed in a single unit, either within a fresh container of VM.

-Jobs and Steps enable greater control and provide a framework for workflows and status on each phase of a run to report more frequent feedback.
-The following diagram illustrates how data flows between jobs.
-Workspaces persist data between jobs in a single Workflow.
-Caching persists data between the same job in different Workflow builds.
-Artifacts persist data after a Workflow has finished.
+The following diagram illustrates how data flows between jobs:
+* Workspaces persist data between jobs in a single workflow.
+* Caching persists data between the same job in different workflows runs.
+* Artifacts persist data after a Workflow has finished.

 ![Jobs Overview]( {{ site.baseurl }}/assets/img/docs/jobs-overview.png)

-In 2.0 Jobs can be run using the `machine` executor which enables reuse of recently used `machine` executor runs, or the `docker` executor which can compose Docker containers to run your tests and any services they require, such as databases, or the `macos` executor.
+Jobs can be run using the `machine` (linux), macOS or Windows executors, or the `docker` executor, which can compose Docker containers to run your jobs and any services they require, such as databases.

 When using the `docker` executor the container images listed under the `docker:` keys specify the containers to start.
 Any public Docker images can be used with the `docker` executor.

-See the [Specifying Container Images]({{ site.baseurl }}/2.0/executor-types/) document for more information about `docker` versus `machine` use cases and comparisons.
+See the [Choosing an Executor Type]({{ site.baseurl }}/2.0/executor-types/) document for use cases and comparisons of the different executor types.

 ## Steps Overview

 Steps are a collection of executable commands which are run during a job, the `checkout:` key is required to checkout your code and a key for `run:` enables addition of arbitrary, multi-line shell command scripting.
 In addition to the `run:` key, keys for `save_cache:`, `restore_cache:`,  `deploy:`, `store_artifacts:`, `store_test_results:` and `add_ssh_keys` are nested under Steps.